fieldtrip/website/workshop/madrid2019/tutorial_stats.md

     stat4 = ft_freqstatistics(cfg, sedation_respon_d, sedation_drowsy_d);

-Now select the significant sensors and frequencies and plot the interaction get the 1st positive and negative cluster
+Now select the significant sensors and frequencies and plot the interaction.

+Get the 1st positive and negative cluster

     signegmask = (stat4.negclusterslabelmat==1) & stat4.mask;

-pool all channels and frequencies that in the cluster
+Pool all channels and frequencies that in the cluster

     chanoineg = match_str(stat4.label,stat4.label(sum(signegmask,2) > 0));
     foilimneg = stat4.freq(sum(signegmask,1) > 0);
     foilim = [min(foilimneg) max(foilimneg)];

-choose the cluster you want to see
+Choose the cluster you want to see

     base_sedation_avg.mask = signegmask;
     mode_sedation_avg.mask = signegmask;

-choose the cluster you want to see: POSITIVE or NEGATIVE
+Choose the cluster you want to see: POSITIVE or NEGATIVE

     base_sedation_avg.mask = signegmask;
     mode_sedation_avg.mask = signegmask;